karim-007/laravel-bkash/Readme.md

 php artisan vendor:publish --provider="Karim007\LaravelBkash\BkashServiceProvider"
 ```

-After publish config file setup your credential. you can see this in your config directory nagad.php file
+After publish config file setup your credential. you can see this in your config directory bkash.php file

 ```
 "sandbox"         => env("BKASH_SANDBOX", true),